Starlitnightly/scltnn/README.md

 ## Reproduce results

-1. Follow instructions in `data` to prepare the necessary data
+1. Follow instructions in `data` to prepare the necessary data, it can be download at https://figshare.com/articles/dataset/scltnn_data/20383416
 2. Follow instructions in `experiments` for case studies